Home :: Travel Planning :: Cheap Worldwide Travel Insurance

 - How healthy are you?
 Most travel insurances won't cover pre-existing conditions.

 - Where are you from?
-Buying an international travel health insurance policy in New Zealand will have a different price tag and cover than one bought in the US.
+Buying multi-trip travel insurance in New Zealand will have a different price tag and cover than a single-trip travel insurance bought in the US.

 - Where are you going?
 Policy prices can differ radically depending on whether you're heading for a war zone or angling for a tan on the sand.

 - What kind of trip are you taking?
 A gentle trek with a tour group is far less risky, from an insurer's point of view, than skydiving or bungee jumping, and your policy will be priced accordingly.

 Look for these benefits when choosing your travel insurance coverage

 Not all travel insurance cover is the same and reading the fine print, however painful, can save you a lot of money, time and frustration.

 So here's what to look for.